khuyentran1401/voyce/README.md

 ```
 git clone https://github.com/khuyentran1401/voyce
 ```
-* Create the branch on your local machine
+* Create the new branch on your local machine (To make sure we don't change the master file before reviewing the change)
 ```
 git branch <name_of_your_new_branch>
 ```